NJUAstrometry/NJUAstrometry.github.io/content/authors/张鸿/_index.md

 ---
 # Display name
-title: Zhen-Wei Wang 王圳伟
+title: Hong Zhang 张鸿

-# Full Name (for SEO)
+# Full name (for SEO)
-first_name: Zhen-Wei
+first_name: Hong
-last_name: Wang
+last_name: Zhang

 # Username (this should match the folder name)
 authors:
-  - 王圳伟
+  - 张鸿

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Master Student
+role: Associate Professor

 # Organizations/Affiliations
 organizations: